615lyw/obsidian-notes/inbox/Go.md

 [modules 命名最佳实践](https://go.dev/doc/modules/managing-dependencies#naming_module)

 Remember that package names carry most of the weight of describing functionality.
 The module path creates a namespace for those package names.

+**In Go, code executed as an application must be in a main package.**